Learn to Skate

 • Please save your LTS USA member number - it will be needed to register for each session of Learn to Skate

-• 1 additional public session passes will be added to your account as a means of reimbursement for purchasing the membership
+• One (1) additional public session passes will be added to your account as a means of reimbursement for purchasing the membership

 REGISTER HERE